guilhermebkel/gbkel-notes/books/site-reliability-engineering.md

 - Will I ever be able to ignore this alert, knowing it's benign?
 When and why will I be able to ignore this alert, and how can I avoid this scenario?

-- Does this alert definitely indicate that users are being negatively afftected?
+- Does this alert definitely indicate that users are being negatively affected?
 Are there detectable cases in which users aren't being negatively impacted, such as drained traffic or test deployments, that should be filtered out?

 - Can I take action in response to this alert?
 Is that action urgent, or could it wait until morning?
 Could the action be safely automated?
 Will that action be along-term fix, or just a short-term workaround?